 • keep all information secure in an appropriate file where it can't be read by others

-• ensure all information relating to the whakapapa of te tamaiti is accurate and recorded in ways that are mana enhancing.
+• ensure all information relating to the whakapapa of te tamaiti or rangatahi is accurate and recorded in ways that are mana enhancing.

 3 He kanohi Hōmiromiro – making sense of information